alexandreroman/spring-ai-101/README.md

 (such as OpenAI, Mistral AI, Google Gemini and many others) along with additional services such as vector databases.

-Spring AI provides an abstraction layer over AI providers API: this way you can focus on your code by using the same API, no matter what AI provider you pick.
+Spring AI provides an abstraction layer atop AI providers API: this way you can focus on your code by using the same API, no matter which AI provider you pick.

+> Spring AI is to AI providers what Spring Data is to databases:
+> the best abstraction layer to build portable Spring apps.

 ![Screenshot of an application using Spring AI ChatModel API ](chat.png)